UKPLab/maps/README.md

 To change prompt patterns, checkout the `patterns.py`.

 ## Citation
-If you find this repository helpful, feel free to cite the following paper:
+If you find this repository helpful, consider to cite the following paper:

 ```
 @misc{liu2023multilingual,